 Between 25-30% of adults are affected by neuropathy, an often painful condition.
-Kevin McElroy, DO, and Steven Ferrer, MD, at Progressive Spine & Sports Medicine provide a prompt diagnosis of neuropathy with diagnostic nerve and muscle tests available in the office in Ramsey, New Jersey.
+Kevin McElroy, DO, and Steven Ferrer, MD, at Progressive Spine & Sports Medicine provide a prompt diagnosis of neuropathy with diagnostic nerve and muscle tests available in the office in Glen Rock, New Jersey.
 Treatments include pain management, physical therapy, and more.
 Take a step for your health and well-being today by calling or booking a consultation online.

 Neuropathy is the name given to any condition affecting the normal activity of the nerves of your peripheral nervous system.

 Your peripheral nervous system links your brain and your spinal cord to the rest of your body.
 Damage to these nerves interferes with communication between your body and brain.

 Your peripheral nervous system is made of three important types of nerves:

 Although neuropathy occurs among people of all ages, older adults have a higher risk of getting the condition.

 Neuropathy may be passed down in your genes or you can develop it later in life.
 Non-hereditary causes include:

 Sometimes the cause of neuropathy isn’t known, which happens in as many as 30-40% of cases of neuropathy.